How do the people of Grace dress to come to worship?

 What is the average Sunday attendance including all three services?

 On average around 175 people attend our services.

 What does the Episcopal Church teach about Jesus Christ?

 See Outline of the Faith in The Book of Common Prayer, found under “God the Son” on page 849.

 The members of Grace Church, who are they and what are they like?

 The members of Grace Church are young and old and come from all walks of life.
 They live in all parts of the Asheville area.
 They are delighted when newcomers wish to be a part of Grace Church.

-What is the Episcopal Church’s teaching regarding homosexuals?
+What is the Episcopal Church’s teaching regarding the LGBT+ community?

-The Episcopal Church teaches that homosexuals are children of God just like everyone else.
+The Episcopal Church teaches that members of the LGBT+ community are children of God just like everyone else.
 All people are welcome in The Episcopal Church and at Grace Church.

 Where does the Episcopal Church stand on the issue of abortion?